Terms & Conditions

 15.8.
 All content in or on the Seller’s website and brochures (including pictures, designs, logos and text) (“Content”) or otherwise is owned by or licensed to the Seller.
 The Content is protected by copyright and other laws and the Customer shall not use nor procure the use of such content other than as permitted by the Seller in writing.

 15.9.
 The Seller will use the data supplied by the Customer in order to inform the Customer of future Events and offers.
-Data may be passed to the Seller’s subsidiary companies.
-Should the Customer wish not to be contacted for marketing purpose by the Seller or any subsidiary of the Seller, the Customer should contact the Seller in writing by email to [email protected] or by mail to Unit 10 Deptford Trading Estate, Blackhorse Road, London SE8 5HY.
+Data may be passed to other subsidiaries of Smart (Group) Limited.
+Should the Customer wish not to be contacted for marketing purpose by the Seller or any company in the same Group as the Seller, the Customer should contact the Seller in writing by email to [email protected] or by mail to Unit 10 Deptford Trading Estate, Blackhorse Road, London SE8 5AY.

 15.10.
 This Contract sets out the entire agreement and understanding between the parties and supersedes all previous agreements and arrangements between them with regard to such transactions.
 The Customer acknowledges that in entering into this Contract, it has not relied on any statements or representations of the Seller not incorporated into this Contract.
 The Customer irrevocably and unconditionally waives any right it may have to claim damages and/or rescind this Contract by reason of any misrepresentation (other than a fraudulent misrepresentation) not contained in this Contract.